 - I recommend this hike only between June and September since the days are longer and warmer.

 - Always check and double-check the weather forecast, especially the humidity.
 If it is too humid, the possibility to rain at some point is high.

 - The trek is quite demanding, so do not underestimate it and remember it will be a very long day, therefore start early morning.

-At Paclele Mari leave the car at the parking area and walk uphill for 500 metres until you reach the entrance.
-You will discover many muddy hills, mini calderas and bubbling pools.
+At Paclele Mari, leave the car at the free parking lot and walk to the entrance.
+Only a few steps away, you will discover many muddy hills, mini calderas, and bubbling pools.
 Since these small vulcanos are dynamic and active, you can spend more than an hour observing every movement.

-Drive forward north and reach Paclele Mici.
+After your first stop, drive forward north and reach Paclele Mici.
 At Paclele Mici, leave the car at the parking area and walk uphill for 500 meters until you reach the entrance.
-Once there, you will find yourself on a vast plateau, with two big craters and many holes made by rainwater draining on top.
+Once there, you will find yourself on a vast plateau, with one giant crater and many holes made by rainwater draining on top.

 - Summer, daily 9.00 – 20.00.